Restoration of the Plantation Office and Store

 Belle Grove Plantation’s Manor House, a National and Virginia Historic Landmark built in 1797 of limestone quarried on the property, is surrounded by a variety of 19th and early 20th century outbuildings.
 One of these is a small, limestone building at the bend in Belle Grove Road that is seen as one approaches the Manor House.
 It was constructed when Isaac Hite, Jr.’s plantation operation was quickly growing and his business operations were expanding.

-In 2015, Belle Grove began a project to restore this historic structure to its original appearance so that we might show visitors how it was used as a store and office.
-However, we also want to retain the building for temporary housing for researchers and guests.
-Therefore, a modern bathroom will be retained and a small, inconspicuous, historically appropriate kitchenette will be installed.
-Otherwise, Belle Grove is working with historic preservation experts to retain as much original material in the house as possible and to repair or replace features with historically accurate finishes.
+In 2016, Belle Grove began a project to restore this historic structure to its original appearance so that we might show visitors how it was used as an office and store.
+However, we wanted to retain the building for temporary housing for researchers and guests.
+Therefore, a modern bathroom was improved and a kitchenette was installed and hidden in a large cabinet that is in keeping with the store function of the south room.
+Belle Grove consulted with historic preservation experts to retain as much of the original material in the building as possible and to repair or replace features with historically accurate finishes.

-This project is truly a community restoration project.
-Our effort was begun with grant funds from the James L. and Mary Jane Bowman Charitable Trust and a donation of materials from Frederick Block Brick and Stone, Belle Grove was awarded a grant from American Woodmark Foundation for the project.
-The restoration is now in full swing thanks to a major gift from Belle Grove board member Beverley Shoemaker, contributions from other Belle Grove board members, and many hours of sweat equity from Belle Grove staff and volunteers.
-In addition, community groups have volunteered their time and labor.
-In summer 2016, the Blue Ridge Environmental Studies Regional Summer Governor's School came to learn about the project and assist with the removal of inappropriate landscaping.
+The restoration was completed in December 2017.
+It was a community effort that was begun with grant funds from the James L. and Mary Jane Bowman Charitable Trust and a donation of materials from Frederick Block Brick and Stone.
+In 2016, Belle Grove was awarded a grant from American Woodmark Foundation for the project.
+Major gifts from Belle Grove board member Beverley Shoemaker launched the most extensive portion of the restoration.
+Contributions from Belle Grove board members Suzanne Porter and Melanie Henry funded the renovation of the bathroom.
+These board members provided furnishing and activly participated in restoration tasks.
+Belle Grove staff and volunteers also put in many hours of labor on the project alongside local companies and craftspersons.
+A generous donation of reclaimed pine boards from Cochran's Lumber helped replace the central panel wall.
+Virasec contributed wireless connectivity to the building and A&S Marble and Granite donated the kitchen countertop.
+Thanks to Hip and Humble Interiors, Capital Tristate Electrical Distributor, E. R. Neff Excavating, Davenport Insulation.
+Frogale Lumber Supply, Sherwin-Williams Paints, and Rugs Direct for their donations to this project.
+Community groups also volunteered; in summer 2016, the Blue Ridge Environmental Studies Regional Summer Governor's School came to learn about the project and assist with the removal of inappropriate landscaping.
 In September 2016, a team from Lord Fairfax Community College participated in the United Way of the Northern Shenandoah Valley's Day of Caring to help us "remove the new so we can bring back the old" at the Plantation Office and Store.
-Please watch this page for updates!

 HERE ARE JUST A FEW OF OUR MANY